Frequently Asked Questions

 - Are not appropriate substitutes for PPE such as respirators (e.g., N95 respirators) or medical facemasks (e.g., surgical masks) in workplaces where respirators or facemasks are required to protect the wearer.

 - May be used by almost any worker, although those who have trouble breathing or are otherwise unable to put on or remove a mask without assistance should not wear one.

 - May be disposable or reusable after proper washing.

 - Are used to protect workers against splashes and sprays (i.e., droplets) containing potentially infectious materials.
 In this capacity, surgical masks are considered PPE.
-Under OSHA's PPE standard (29 CFR 1910.132), employers must provide any necessary PPE at no-cost to workers.1
+Under OSHA's PPE standard at 29 CFR 1910.132 (29 CFR 1926.95 for construction), employers must provide any necessary PPE at no cost to workers.1

 - May also be worn to contain the wearer's respiratory particles (e.g., healthcare workers, such as surgeons, wear them to avoid contaminating surgical sites, and dentists and dental hygienists wear them to protect patients).

 - Should be properly disposed of after use.

 Respirators (e.g., filtering facepieces):Note: Please see the Healthcare ETS including the Mini Respiratory Protection Program, for information about respiratory protection and other PPE requirements applicable in settings covered by the standard.

 - Are used to prevent workers from inhaling small particles, including airborne transmissible or aerosolized infectious agents.